Skip to content

 Where the Society is going.

-While the immediate focus is on establishing foundational membership, educational resources, and collaborative forums, several major initiatives are already in planning to expand the Society’s mission and global impact.
+While the immediate focus is on establishing foundational membership and educational resources, several major initiatives are already in planning to expand the Society’s mission and global impact.

 01 · Planned